cSploit/android/README.md

 man in the middle attacks such as **password sniffing** ( with common protocols dissection ), real time **traffic manipulation**, etc, etc .

+This application is still in **beta stage**, a stable release will be available as soon as possible, but expect some crash or strange behaviour until then, in any case, feel free to submit an issue here on GitHub.

 Requirements
 -------------

-- An Android device with at least the 3.0 version of the OS.
+- An Android device with at least the 2.3 ( Gingerbread ) version of the OS.
 - The device **must be rooted**.
 - The device must have a BusyBox **full install**, this means with **every** utility installed ( not the partial installation ).